d-hancock/deal_app/README.rst

 Setting Up Your Users
 ^^^^^^^^^^^^^^^^^^^^^

 * To create a **normal user account**, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.
+At this stage

 * To create an **superuser account**, use this command::